Updated by Bobby

 For easily switching guitars

 It's not necessarily a best practice to plug two instruments at a time into the same amp, even with dual outputs.
-However, it is technically possible and people do this in certain situation.
+However, it is technically possible, depending on the amp, and people do this in certain situation.
 For example, rather than have to switch guitars during a gig, performers might plug one into each input and then just mute the one they're not using until they switch.

 For multiple pedalboards or signal chains